textpotential/aproximatebible/docs/resume-rp-ds.md

 - Collect data from web scraping (requests and beautifulSoup), APIs, and databases as needed.
 - Use pandas and regex to pre-process, transform, and clean data.
-- Tokenize or lemmatize if needed.
-- Deliver data in shape needed for model training.
+- Tokenize or lemmatize if needed and deliver data in shape needed for model training.

 ### AI Learning Companion | 2019 - present | _AI Institute @ Iliff_
 Extract and transform course data for fine tuning of a text generator conversational bot based on GPT-2.